 Size

-It doesn’t take much space to hold all of the food a typical family will need for the winter.
+It doesn’t take much space to hold all the food a typical family needs for the winter.
 An 8×8 foot root cellar should be adequate.
 Expanding to 10×10 feet would be able to hold everything a family could produce.

 In some cases, you might want a larger root cellar though.
 For example, if you plan on using the root cellar as a storm shelter or bunker too.

 To get an idea of how big your root cellar should be, try entering a similar-sized building (such as a shed).
 Pay attention to how high the ceiling is.
-If you have to crouch to enter the root cellar, you might end up using it less.
+You might use it less if you have to crouch to enter the root cellar.

-If you plan on storing produce which requires different temperatures and humidity levels, you may want to build a multi-room root cellar.
-The produce that requires a higher temperature and/or lower humidity will be in the room closer to the door.
+If you plan on storing produce that requires different temperatures and humidity levels, you may want to build a multi-room root cellar.
+The produce that requires a higher temperature and lower humidity will be in the room closer to the door.

-In multi-room root cellars, it’s important that you make the wall and door between the rooms as air-tight as possible.
+In multi-room root cellars, you must make the wall and door between the rooms as air-tight as possible.
 You’ll also need to consider the ventilation.
 Each area should have its own ventilation system.

 Materials

-The choice of materials matters, particularly because of how they will regulate humidity.
-If you anticipate drainage to be a problem, then you will also need to choose materials which can allow water to escape.
+The choice of materials matters, mainly because of how they will regulate humidity.
+If you anticipate drainage as a problem, you must choose materials that allow water to escape.

 Here’s an overview of material choices for the floor, walls, roof, and shelf.